Substantial Damage & Storm Permits

 - Inspectors are visiting these homes to document the damage.
 If no one is there to let them in, they are doing their best from the outside.

 - A quality review and assessment are being done to estimate the amount of damage to each home.
 This should be completed by the end of the year, but many will be done sooner.
-Property owners will get a letter informing them of the County’s assessment over the next two months.
+Property owners will get a letter informing them of the County’s assessment over the next four weeks.

 - You don’t have to wait for the County to complete the Substantial Damage Assessment if you (1) have a permit ready to file and (2) live in unincorporated Pinellas County.
-If you live in a city, please contact your city for your substantial damage determination.
+Here are your options…

 - If you had minor damage – i.e. less than 12’’ of water and below power outlets – apply for permits now.